FM (film)

-FM is a 1978 American comedy drama film about internal conflicts at an FM radio station directed by John A. Alonzo and starring Michael Brandon, Eileen Brennan, Alex Karras, Cleavon Little, Martin Mull and Cassie Yates.
+FM is a 1978 American comedy drama film about internal conflicts at an FM radio station directed by John A. Alonzo and starring Michael Brandon, Eileen Brennan, Alex Karras, Cleavon Little, Martin Mull and Cassie Yates with special appearances by Linda Ronstadt and Jimmy Buffett in his feature film debut.
 The screenplay was written by Ezra Sacks.

 The film was produced by Universal Pictures and originally released to theaters in the spring of 1978.
 The film performed poorly at the box office, but its soundtrack was a Platinum-certified disc, selling over one million records.

 Plot

 Q-SKY program director and morning DJ Jeff Dugan builds a large fanbase by assembling a group of charismatic on-air personalities playing popular rock and roll.
-He soon finds that corporate management expects Jeff to use the station's position atop the ratings to sell more advertising time, and does so with the aid of a newly-hired sales manager.
+He soon finds that corporate management expects Jeff to use the station's position atop the ratings to sell more advertising time, and does so with the aid of a newly hired sales manager.

 The new sales manager, Regis Lamar, presents him with the chance to advertise for the U.S. Army using a series of cheesy radio ads.
 When Jeff refuses to endorse the contract, Regis takes the issue to upper management.
 Jeff is then ordered to run the ads as provided by the Army and on the schedule specified in the advertising contract.
 Rather than comply, Jeff quits his job.
 All of the remaining DJs decide to take control of the station in a lock-in/sit-in/protest.
 They get listeners to gather in the street outside the station as a sort of protest while the DJs play music without any commercials.

-Jeff Dugan wakes up to hear the DJs take control of the station.
+Jeff wakes up the next morning to hear the DJs take control of the station.
 The crowd is already present when he arrives at the station.
-The DJs lift him up to the second story with a fire hose as they have already barricaded the front doors.
+The DJs lift him up to the second storey with a fire hose as they have already barricaded the front doors.
 The lock-in lasts only until the police get an injunction to remove the staff.
 A tow truck rips off the front doors and the police enter the building.
-The DJs battle back by using a firehose and throwing tapes and other office objects at the police.
+The DJs battle back by using a firehose and throwing tapes and other office stationery at the police.

 The battle is resolved when Dugan finds himself fighting a policeman outside on an overhang.
 Jeff saves the policeman from falling off and decides that fighting is the wrong thing to do.
 He calms the crowd and announces that the DJs are coming out.
-Unknown to him, the company owner, Carl Billings, has watched from the crowd as the events unfolded.
-Billings insists that the DJs stay in the station, fires his management staff responsible for the advertising conflict, and then joins the DJs inside the station.
+Unknown to him, company owner Carl Billings has been watching from the crowd as the events unfolded.
+Billings steps forward and insists that the DJs stay in the station, fires his management staff responsible for the advertising conflict, and then joins the DJs inside the station.